 Public transportation to the trailhead is unsafe and unreliable.
 The journey takes about 3 hours to the isolated village of Pitumarca.
 This is then followed by an hour drive to the trailhead.
 The hike itself is about 1.5 hours at high altitudes.
 We recommend choosing a reputable tour operator, so you don´t have to deal with the logistics of local transportation.

-Rainbow Mountain from the perspective of the locals.
+Rainbow Mountain from the Perspective of the Locals.

-This geological wonder of Rainbow Mountain or Vinicunca sits in the remote region of the Andes Mountains, among locals that still follow a traditional way of life, with their own indigenous religious beliefs.
+This geological wonder of Rainbow Mountain or Vinicunca sits in the remote region of the Andes Mountains, among locals that still follow a traditional way of life, with their own religious beliefs.

-The altitude and acclimatization
+The Altitude and Acclimatization

 The trail begins in Llacto at (4,638m/15,216ft) above sea level.
 Therefore the hike itself starts at very high altitudes and is a gradual 1 hour ascent to the top.
-The climb is not particularly intimidating and it can be easy to underestimate the challenges altitude creates.
+The climb is not intimidating and it can be easy to underestimate the challenges altitude creates.
 Because of the high altitude, its imperative to acclimatize to the altitude in Cusco or the Sacred Valley for 2 or 3 days before embarking on this trail.
-Next, walking in a considered pace will help avoid the extreme affects of altitude sickness.
-Also, remember to listen to your body, take short deep breaths and rest when you need to.
+Next, walking in a slow pace will help avoid the extreme affects of altitude sickness.
+Also, remember to listen to your body, take short deep breaths and rest when you need.
 Hiking is never a competition, its a personal journey of discovery and enjoyment.

 Weather: Best time to hike Rainbow Mountain

-The best time to hike Rainbow Mountain is during dry season, which is between April to September.
-During the dry season its less likely to rain, daily sunshine is a norm and the weather is a lot more predictable.
-It is an easier hike without the rain and unfortunately, the colors will not be as prominent under grey skies.
-There are also chances of thunderstorm that occur without warning that high up in the mountain during the rainy season.
+There are also chances of thunderstorms that may occur without warning during the rainy season.
 However, seeing views of the mountain slightly covered in snow gives a different perspective.
-The snow creates a sharp contrast between the white and bright colors of the mountains that peak through, only when snow is not completely blanketing the mountain in white.
+The snow creates a sharp contrast between the white and bright colors of the mountains, but only when snow is not completely blanketing the mountain in white.

-What to pack for Rainbow mountain
+What to pack for Rainbow Mountain

 The list below is just a short listing of the most important essentials.
 Click on the link at the end of the paragraph for a more comprehensive list.

-• Rain gear: There is always a chance of rain on rainbow mountain.
+Rain gear: There is always a chance of rain on rainbow mountain.
 A poncho that fully covers yourself and your backpack is always a good idea.

-• Comfortable hiking boots : The majority of the hike is pretty gradual and is comfortable a hike.
+Comfortable hiking boots : The majority of the hike is pretty gradual and is comfortable a hike.
 However, on the last section, the hike is extremely steep and requires shoes with good grip.

-• Toilet Paper and Hand Sanitizer: We can´t stress this enough.
+Toilet Paper and Hand Sanitizer: We can´t stress this enough.
 Its also just a good idea to always have a roll of toilet paper in your day pack when traveling in Peru.
 Not all bathrooms come with toilet paper.
 Also hand soap is not a common practice, so a small hand sanitizer bottle comes in handy.

-• Coca leaves and headache tablets: Coca leaves are a natural remedy that many generations of Peruvians including the Incas have used to combat altitude sickness.
+Coca leaves and headache tablets: Coca leaves are a natural remedy that many generations of Peruvians including the Incas have used to combat altitude sickness.
 You can buy the leaves from almost everywhere and they are very cheap.
 Headaches are a common side effect of altitude sickness, your guide cannot give you these, so its a good idea to bring your own incase its needed.

-• Water and snacks: There are stalls along the trail to buy water and other small snacks, like chocolates bars.
+Water and snacks: There are stalls along the trail to buy water and other small snacks, like chocolates bars.
 However, we recommend bringing your own refillable bottle for the hike.
 Its important to keep hydrated at high altitudes because the body dehydrates quickly.

 Toilets